Irish start-up to bring 'measurable mental wellbeing' to workplace

 James Cox

-A new Irish company is set to offer "deliver measurable mental wellbeing" (MWB) options for large organisations.
+A new Irish company is set to offer "measurable mental wellbeing" (MWB) options for large organisations.

 The launch of Pause comes at a time when remote working and the return to the office is causing "huge issues in our workplaces" and "the pace of life is leaving people struggling to find the right work-life balance".